rustfs/docs.rustfs.com/docs/management/object/creation.md

 ---
-title: "RustFS Object Creation"
+title: "Object Creation"
-description: "Objects can be created through RustFS UI, MinIO Client, or API."
+description: "Create objects using the RustFS UI, MinIO Client, or API."
 ---

-# RustFS Objects
+# Object Creation

-Objects are the basic units of RustFS storage, containing data, metadata, and unique identifiers (Object Key).
-Data is stored in the form of objects.
-This chapter introduces object management using file upload and deletion as examples.
+Objects are the fundamental storage units in RustFS, containing data, metadata, and a unique key.
+This guide covers object creation (upload).

-> For concepts related to Objects, see the [Core Concepts](../../concepts/glossary.md) chapter.
+> For concepts related to Objects, see [Core Concepts](../../concepts/glossary.md).

 ## Creating Objects

 Prerequisites:

-- An available RustFS instance.
-Refer to the [Installation Guide](../../installation/index.md) for installation.
+- A running RustFS instance (see [Installation Guide](../../installation/index.md)).

-[Create a bucket](../bucket/creation.md), then upload files to the bucket to complete object creation.
-Files can be uploaded through RustFS UI, `mc`, or API methods.
+[Create a bucket](../bucket/creation.md), then upload files to it.

-### Uploading Files on RustFS UI
+### Using the RustFS UI

-1. Log into the RustFS UI console.
+1. Log in to the RustFS Console.
-2. Select the bucket to upload files to.
+2. Select the target bucket.
-3. On the bucket page, in the top right corner, select **New Directory**, **New File**, or **Upload File/Folder** to complete file/folder creation.
+3. On the bucket page, in the top right corner, select **New Directory**, **New File**, or **Upload File/Folder**.
-4. To upload files/folders from local, click the **Upload File/Folder** button, select local files/folders, and click **Start Upload** to complete file upload.
+4. To upload from your local machine, click **Upload File/Folder**, select the files, and click **Start Upload**.

 ![object creation from ui](images/upload_file_from_ui.png)

-After upload is complete, click on the object to view detailed object information.
+Click on an object to view its details.

 ![object details info](images/object_details_info.png)

-### Uploading Files Using `mc`
+### Using `mc`

-> For `mc` installation and configuration, see the [`mc` Usage Guide](../../developer/mc.md) chapter.
+> See the [`mc` Usage Guide](../../developer/mc.md) for installation and configuration.

-Use the `mc cp` command to upload files:
+Upload a file:

 ```bash
 # upload file